sumeet-016/sumeet-016/README.md

-# 💻 Aspiring Data Analyst | SQL Expert | Python Enthusiast
+# 💻 Aspiring Data Analyst | SQL Enthusiast  | Python Enthusiast

 Hi there! 👋 I'm passionate about uncovering patterns in data, driving actionable insights, and contributing to meaningful projects.
 With a solid foundation in **SQL**, **Python**, and **Power BI**, I aim to turn complex datasets into impactful stories for decision-making.